People Allocations Management

 With every new project, you must plan activities, and assume how many and which people - teams and individuals - you need for a project.
 This information empowers you to plan people allocations, specify how long you need each person and team and what % of their total work time they should be available for your project.

-On a timeline View where project is selected as lanes and user allocations and team allocations are selected as cards, we create the required allocations using a quick add option.
+On the Roadmap View where project is selected as lanes and user allocations and team allocations are selected as cards, we create the required allocations using a quick add option.

 To create a team or user allocation: